apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

   would also be used when a JR2 repository is migrated to Oak
 * S3DataStore - This should be used when binaries are stored in Amazon S3.
 Typically used when running in Amazon AWS

+### Blob Garbage Collection

+Blob Garbage Collection(GC) is applicable for the following blob stores:

+* DocumentNodeStore
+    * MongoBlobStore/RDBBlobStore (Default blob stores for RDB & Mongo)
+    * FileDataStore
+    * S3DataStore
+    * SharedS3DataStore (since Oak 1.2.0)

+* SegmentNodeStore
+    * FileDataStore
+    * S3DataStore
+    * SharedS3DataStore (since Oak 1.2.0)

+Oak implements a Mark and Sweep based Garbage Collection logic.

+1. Mark Phase - In this phase the binary references are marked in both BlobStore and NodeStore
+    1. Mark BlobStore - GC logic would make a record of all the blobs present in the BlobStore.
+    2. Mark NodeStore - GC logic would make a record of all the blob references which are referred by any node present in NodeStore.
+       Note that any blob references from old revisions of node would also be considered as a valid references.
+2. Sweep Phase - In this phase all blob references form Mark BlobStore phase which were not found in Mark NodeStore part would considered as GC candidates.
+    It would only delete blobs which are older than a specified time interval (last modified say 24 hrs (default) ago).

+The garbage collection can be triggered by calling:

+* `MarkSweepGarbageCollector#collectGarbage()` (Oak 1.0.x)
+* `MarkSweepGarbageCollector#collectGarbage(false)` (Oak 1.2.x)

+#### Shared DataStore Blob Garbage Collection (Since 1.2.0)

+On start of a repository configured with a shared DataStore, a unique repository id is registered.
+In the DataStore this repository id is registered as an empty file with the format `repository-[repository-id]` (e.g. repository-988373a0-3efb-451e-ab4c-f7e794189273).
+The high-level process for garbage collection is still the same as described above.
+But to support blob garbage collection in a shared DataStore the Mark and Sweep phase can be run independently.

+The details of the process are as follows:

+* The Mark NodeStore phase has to be executed for each of the repositories sharing the DataStore.
+    * This can be executed by running `MarkSweepGarbageCollector#collectGarbage(true)`, where true indicates mark only.
+    * All the references are collected in the DataStore in a file with the format `references-[repository-id]` (e.g. references-988373a0-3efb-451e-ab4c-f7e794189273).
+* One completion of the above process on all repositories, the sweep phase needs to be triggered.
+    * This can be executed by running `MarkSweepGarbageCollector#collectGarbage(false)` on one of the repositories, where false indicates to run sweep also.
+    * The sweep process checks for availability of the references file from all registered repositories and aborts otherwise.
+    * All the references available are collected.
+    * All the blobs available in the DataStore are collected and deletion candidates identified by calculating all the blobs available not appearing in the blobs referenced.
+Only blobs older than a specified time interval from the earliest available references file are deleted. (last modified say 24 hrs (default)).

+The shared DataStore garbage collection is applicable for the following DataStore(s):

+* FileDataStore
+* SharedS3DataStore - Extends the S3DataStore to enable sharing of the data store with multiple repositories

 [1]: http://serverfault.com/questions/52861/how-does-dropbox-version-upload-large-files
 [2]: http://wiki.apache.org/jackrabbit/DataStore